leotam/leotam.github.io/_posts/2016-05-05-EmbeddedVision.markdown

 uname -a
 {% endhighlight %}

 returns a recent date.
-Next, install the relevant dependencies.
+Note, the power of the NVIDIA libraries allow high level API access to FP16 features.
+Namely, [cuDNN][cuDNN] library version 3 introduced FP16 storage (activation values) and version 4 introduced arithmetic for convolutions.
+Let's proceed by installing the relevant dependencies.

 {% highlight bash %}
 sudo apt-get update